Valley Township, Armstrong County, Pennsylvania

 Valley Township is a township that is located in Armstrong County, Pennsylvania, United States.
 The population was 654 at the time of the 2020 census, a decrease from the figure of 656 that was tabulated in 2010.

 History

 Valley Township was formed in 1855, following the petition of residents requesting that Pine Township be split in two pieces.
 It was originally proposed that it be named Buffington Township after a local judge, but he declined, and suggested naming it for any living person be avoided.
 It was named instead for the valley of the Cowanshannock Creek.

+A post office called Oscar was established on July 25, 1861, with Francis Martin as its postmaster.
+It remained in operation until 1886.